-- Send a letter to the Mayor and our Councilors (customizable form letters provided).
+- Send a letter to the Mayor and our Councillors (customizable form letters provided).

 - Make this an election issue!
 Attend all-candidates debates and ask about this issue.

-- Help us ditch the NIMBY (Not-In-My-Backyard) and embrace the BIMBY (Beauty-In-My-Back-Yard) attitude.
+- Help us ditch the NIMBY (Not-In-My-BackYard) and embrace the BIMBY (Beauty-In-My-Back-Yard).